the website work better, as well as to provide information on how

 In a Shared lives placement, you live with a family and they share their home, lives, families, interests, experience and skills with you.

-You will be able to see your family.
+You will be able to see your friends and family, if you wish to.

 The Shared lives carer: